glowlogix/wp-frontend-profile/readme.txt

 == Description ==

-WP frontend Profile give you the ability to add a extensible user profile section to the frontend of your WordPress website.
+WP Frontend Profile gives you the ability to add a extensible user profile section to the frontend of your WordPress website.
 By default the plugin adds two tabs to the frontend profile.
-One of these titled profile allows a user to edit their user data including email, first and last names, URL and bio (description).
+One of these tabs, titled profile, allows a user to edit their user data including email, first and last names, URL and bio (description).
 The password tab allows a user to change their password for the site.

 = Plugin Extensibility =